agda/agda/doc/user-manual/language/copatterns.lagda.rst

       backward : A → A

-This gives an interfaces that allows us to move along the elements of a data type ``A``.
+This gives an interface that allows us to move along the elements of a data type ``A``.

 For example, we can get the “third” element of a type ``A``: